For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 It's just like she wanted to join the Marine.

-Yeah, it's exactly right.
+Yeah, that's exactly right.

 She wanted to join the Marines.

-And it is by Shannon Brownley.
+And it is by Shannon Brownlee.

 And I have this about it from Publishers Weekly.

-Contrary to Americans' common belief that in health care, more is more, more spending, drugs and technology means better care.
+Contrary to Americans' common belief that in health care more is more, more spending, drugs, and technology means better care, this lucid report posits that less is actually better.

 Additionally, she says, billions per year are spent on unnecessary tests and drugs and on specialists who are rewarded more for some procedures than for more appropriate ones.

-The solution, Brownley writes, already exists.
+The solution, Brownlee writes, already exists.

-The Veterans Health Administration outperforms the rest of the American health care system on multiple measures of quality.
+The Veterans Health Administration outperforms the rest of the American healthcare system on multiple measures of quality.

 The main obstacle to replicating this model nationwide, according to the author, is a powerful cartel of organizations from hospitals and drug companies that stand to lose in such a system.

-So her point here is, and here on the day that Mrs. Clinton's announced her health care plan, uh, and the days that the drive-bys are having their health care orgasms out there because she did so today.
+So her point here is, and here we are, on the day that Mrs. Clinton's announced her health care plan, and the days that the drive-bys are having their health care orgasms out there because she did so today, this book makes the point that people go to the doctor too much.

 They get tests that are not necessary, drugs that are not necessary, and so forth.

-But I've I've had to go, let's see, what was it last two December.
+I know this is just anecdotal, but I've had to go, let's see, what was it, last two Decembers ago?

 And I came back.

-It was right before Thanksgiving, and I guess this was uh the middle of December.
+And I guess this was the middle of December.

-You guys, you guys, Brian, you had to drive me up there to the hospital because I I had these abdominal pains like I could not believe.
+You guys, you guys, Brian, you had to drive me up there to the hospital because I had these abdominal pains like I could not believe.

 And here came three days of tests.